Znis/LF-SE-Fellowship-Node-Assignment-Todos-App/README.md

 - __assignment-6__
 The assignment-6 is tasked with initialising database and creating migration and seeder files.
 The database initialisation, connection, migration and seeder files creation have already been done in earlier assignment branch.

+- __assignment-7__
+It extend the assignment-7 with improved way of database connection and executing queries, size and pagination for getTodos query, adds types for query result.

   Following are the usage routes for the API:
    - Todos
-POST /todos/ -> fetch all the todos.
+POST /todos/ -> fetch all the todos. (query params like size and page can be provided.
+Default is size as 10 and page as 1)

-POST /todos/create -> Create the new todo.
+     POST /todos/create -> Create the new todo. (requires body as Todo)

-PUT /todos/update/:id -> Update the existing todo.
+     PUT /todos/update/ -> Update the existing todo. (requires id param as Todo id and body as Todo)

-DELETE /todos/delete/:id -> Delete the existing todo.
+     DELETE /todos/delete/ -> Delete the existing todo. (requires id param as Todo id)

    - Users (Only for ADMIN role)
      POST /users/ -> fetch the user with email.

-POST /users/register-> Create the new user.
+     POST /users/register-> Create the new user. (requires body as User)

-PUT /users/edit/:id -> Update the existing user.
+     PUT /users/edit/ -> Update the existing user. (requires id param as user id abd body as User)

-DELETE /users/delete/:id -> Delete the existing user.
+     DELETE /users/delete/ -> Delete the existing user. (requires id param as user id)

    - Auth
-POST /auth/login -> Login with email and password and get the tokens.
+     POST /auth/login -> Login with email and password and get the tokens. (requires body as login creds)

-POST /auth/refresh-> Create the new access token with refresh token.
+     POST /auth/refresh-> Create the new access token with refresh token. (requires refresh token in auth headers)

   After initializing the API, the database is seeded with a few data in Users table (admin account) and in roles_permissions table with roles (admin and user) and their respective permissions.
 Check the seeder file in database/seeds directory.
 The default admin account credentials are: